r-spatial/dtwSat/README.md

 =====

 ### Time-Weighted Dynamic Time Warping for remote sensing time series analysis
-dtwSat package provides a Time-Weighted Dynamic Time Warping (TWDTW) algorithm to measure similarity between two temporal sequences.
+dtwSat provides a Time-Weighted Dynamic Time Warping (TWDTW) algorithm to measure similarity between two temporal sequences.
 This adaptation of the classical Dynamic Time Warping (DTW) algorithm is flexible to compare events that have a strong time dependency, such as phenological stages of cropland systems and tropical forests.
-This package provides methods for visualization of minimum cost paths, time series alignment, and time intervals classification.

 ### Install